-Every time the cache starts up, Cache Startup Loader automatically fetches data from the data source for the user to use beforehand.
-Therefore, before moving onto how Cache Loader works, the user should know about some of its characteristics which are explained below.
+Every time the cache starts up, the Cache Startup Loader automatically loads data from the data source for the application to use beforehand.
+Therefore, before moving onto how the Cache Loader works, it’s important to understand some of its key properties:

-- Datasets: A dataset is a way for user to group different types of data so that they can load or refresh them separately at different intervals or events to achieve parallelism.
+- Datasets: Allows users to group different types of data so that they can load or refresh them separately at different intervals or events to achieve parallelism.

-- Loader Service: It is responsible to manage the tasks and load data from the data source into the cache on startup.
+- Loading Mechanism: Defines which objects to load from the master data source into the cache as CacheItems during startup.

 How to Implement Cache Startup Loader?

-To enable Cache Startup Loader, the user, first of all, needs to implement the ICacheLoader interface.
-NCache uses this interface with the methods explained below to load data from the data source in the cache on cache startup.
+To enable Cache Startup Loader, the user needs to implement the ICacheLoader interface.
+NCache uses this interface with the methods explained below to load data from the data source in the cache-on-cache startup.

 Initialize Cache Startup Loader

-Init method is called on Cache Startup to pass the configured parameters so that the user can use it accordingly to initialize their cache and the data source.
-Just configure the connection by opening a database connection like SQL and initialize a cache with the given name like the below sample implementation for .NET and Java.
+To initialize the Cache Startup Loader, the Init method is called on the Cache Startup to pass the configured parameters so that the user can use it accordingly to initialize their cache and the data source.
+To do so, just create the connection by opening a database connection like SQL and initialize a cache with the given name like the below sample implementation for .NET and Java.

 1 2 3 4 5 6 7 8 9 |